frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 ## 3. Features

 ### 3.1 Event Update Log
-Event Update Log logs every create, update, delete for documents that have consumers on the Event Producer site.
+Event Update Log logs every create, update, and delete for documents that have consumers on the Event Producer site.
 In order to view the Event Update Log:

 Go to: **Home > Integrations > Event Streaming > Event Update Log**.

-- For 'Create' type the Update Type, Document Type, Document Name and the entire document (as json) is logged.
+- For 'Create' type the Update Type, Document Type, Document Name and the entire document (as JSON) is logged.
 - For 'Update' type the Update Type, Document Type, Document Name and the updated data (difference between the previous state and current state of the document) is logged.
-- For 'Delete' type only the Update Type, Document Type and Document Name is logged.
+- For 'Delete' type only the Update Type, Document Type, and Document Name is logged.

 ![Event Update Log](/docs/assets/img/setup/integrations/event-update-log-doc.png)